Margaret A. Brown, Ph.D., Assistant Provost & Professor of Psychology

 Demaray 349 | 206.281.2174 | firstname.lastname@example.org

-Margaret is responsible for SPU’s vocational exploration program which provides training and resources for faculty to strengthen their identity and practice as Christian scholars and teachers as well as provide guidance and resources for students who are interested in applying to graduate school or fellowships.
+Dr. Brown is responsible for SPU’s vocational exploration program which provides training and resources for faculty to strengthen their identity and practice as Christian scholars and teachers as well as provide guidance and resources for students who are interested in applying to graduate school or fellowships.
 She also provides faculty development opportunities to improve student learning through the use of evidence-based pedagogies.
-Margaret provides oversight to the Office for Sponsored Programs which assists faculty in applying for external grants and fellowships.
-She works closely with Educational Technologies and Media services to support faculty in using technology that serves relational and active learning aligned in the University’s mission and strategic plan.
-Most recently, she provides oversight to the Institute for Academic Innovation, directed by Dr. Rolin Moe.
+Dr. Brown provides oversight to the Office for Sponsored Programs which assists faculty in applying for external grants and fellowships.
+She also provides oversight to the Institute for Academic Innovation, directed by Dr. Rolin Moe.

 Dr. Brown received her Ph.D., M.S., and B.S. in Psychology from the University of Washington.
 Read her vitae here.